anishs37/anishs37/README.md

 ## Hey there!

 <br>
 My name is Anish Susarla and I am a freshman at NYU's Stern School of Business completing a double major in Business, Technology, and Entrepreneurship (BTE) along with Computer Science.
 Most of my Computer Science experience lies in machine learning, where I have worked with researchers at multiple institutions to develop novel ML models.
-One such project, where we developed a novel COVID-19 prediction model, was accepted for publication and presentation at the 2022 ACM SIGSPATIAL conference (the paper can be viewed [here](https://dl.acm.org/doi/abs/10.1145/3557995.3566122)).
-Currently, I am a machine learning developer at Vytal, working to develop the gaze-tracking model for our quantitative brain health assessment application.
+One such project, where we developed a novel COVID-19 prediction model, was accepted for publication and presentation at the 2022 ACM SIGSPATIAL conference (the paper can be viewed <a href="https://dl.acm.org/doi/abs/10.1145/3557995.3566122" target="_blank">here</a>).
+Currently, I am a machine learning developer at <a href="https://vytal.ai/" target="_blank">Vytal</a>, wwhere I am developing the gaze-tracking model for our quantitative brain health assessment application.
 In my free time, I like to play tennis, listen to music, and complete typing tests!
 <br><br>
-To learn more about me, visit my [LinkedIn profile](https://www.linkedin.com/in/anishsusarla/) or my [portfolio website](https://anishs37.github.io/).
-Additionally, feel free to email me at: anish.susarla@stern.nyu.edu!
+To learn more about me, visit my <a href="https://www.linkedin.com/in/anishsusarla/" target="_blank">LinkedIn profile</a> or my <a href="https://anishs37.github.io/" target="_blank">portfolio website</a>.
+Additionally, feel free to <a href="mailto:anish.susarla@stern.nyu.edu" target="_blank">email me</a>!
 <br><br>

 ## Tech Stack